Washington Supreme Court upholds judge's decision to temporarily block I-976

-SEATTLE — The Washington Supreme Court upheld a King County Superior Court judge’s decision to temporarily black Initiative 976 from taking effect.
+SEATTLE — The Washington Supreme Court upheld a King County Superior Court judge’s decision to temporarily block Initiative 976 from taking effect.
 The voter-approved initiative would cap car-tab fees at $30.

 A coalition, which includes King County and the City of Seattle, filed an injunction claiming the initiative is unconstitutional because it violates the single-subject rule, which prevents bills from containing more than one subject and mandates that subject should be expressed in the title.
 A lawsuit also called the initiative "a poorly drafted hodge-podge."